 Army Body Fat Calculator

-Use this page to estimate body fat percentage (%BF) using the U.S. Army circumference (“tape test”) equations and to compare your estimate with the maximum allowable standard for your age and gender.
-This is a practical planning tool for training and nutrition decisions; it is not an official determination.
+Use this page to estimate body fat percentage (%BF) with the U.S. Army circumference-based tape test and compare the estimate with the maximum allowable standard for your age and gender.
+It is a practical planning tool for training, nutrition, and progress tracking, but it is not an official Army determination.

 Introduction: what this Army body fat calculator does

-4. Enter neck and waist circumferences in inches.
-For women, also enter hip circumference in inches.
+4. Enter neck and waist circumferences.
+For women, also enter hip circumference.

 Formulas used (U.S. Army tape test)